 Traditionally, the difference between the two was in the way you dressed the salad.
 Macaroni salad featured small pasta like ditalini or small elbow macaroni and creamy, mayonnaise based dressing.
 Pasta salad, on the other hand, would have larger pasta like rotini or fusilli and dressed with an oil and vinegar based dressing.

-My husband hides the jar of pickles whenever I’m getting ready to make macaroni salad.
-He insists that sweet pickles or relish overpower every other flavors in the salad and I agree.
+That is actually a personal preference!
+My husband and I agree that sweet pickles or relish overpower every other flavors in the salad.
 When I add sweet pickles, that is all I can taste and it changes the flavor of the dressing too.

 I’ve even surveyed several friends and family, to see if they like pickles or relish in macaroni salad and most of them said that they prefer without.
 So if you’re with us, put away the jar of pickles for another time.
 But, if you truly love those macaroni salad with pickles, feel free to add about 1/2 cup of finely diced sweet pickles.